Exorga, Inc. - Consultants in Chemistry, Molecular Modeling, and the Environment

 The Advantages of Using Our Structure Drawing Routine

 At the end of the drawing process a piece of your molecular model might be off the screen.
-After you exit from the drawing routine, just double-click anywhere in the picture window and the model should be placed properly for viewing on the screen.
+After you exit from the drawing routine, just double-left-click anywhere in the picture window and the model should be placed properly for viewing on the screen.

 Learning to use the drawing routine eventually gives you very powerful control over your molecular modeling exercises.